 Several resettlement schemes proposed the purchase of land in Australia using funds provided by wealthy philanthropists (like Baron Maurice de Hirsch) to provide a safe haven for persecuted Jews.
 In May 1939, the Freeland League for Jewish Territorial Colonists dispatched Isaac Steinberg (1888-1957) to investigate the feasibility of purchasing 7 million acres in far Northwestern Australia on which to settle 75,000 Jewish refugees.
 Known as the 'Kimberely Scheme', it was the intention of this project that Jewish settlers would help develop pastoral and agricultural industries in this sparsley populated region.

-Australians first became aware of the Holocaust during World War II following the announcement, on 17 November 1942, of the massacre of Jews in Poland.
+Australians first became aware of the Holocaust during World War II following the announcement, on 17 November 1942, of the massacre of Jews in German-occupied Poland.
 Welfare groups soon formed around the country to raise funds and collect goods for Jewish relief.
 In 1943, Prime Minister John Curtin was presented with a resolution confirming the 'parlous state of European Jewry' which was endorsed by all Australian Jewish Communities.

 Even before the end of the war, Australian Jewry began to think about post-war immigration.